Questions to Ask College Representatives

 ■ Is there something I should know about housing that would help me in my choice?

 ■ What are the types of food plans?
 All you can eat?
 Vegetarian?
 Kosher?

 ■ What kinds of facilities does the student center have?
 Is it a magnet for student activities?
 Are there other hangouts?

 ■ Do you think the college pays attention to its appearance?

 ■ How would you rate the fitness center?

 Health, career counseling, special student services, and security

 ■ Is there a doctor, nurse, psychologist, or career counselor on campus?
 What is the waiting period for appointments?

-■ Is the office for special services adequate to the demand?
+■ Is the office for special services adequate for the demand?

-■ How good is the security on campus?
+■ How effective is the security on campus?

 ■ What have been students' experiences with the library?
 Have there been complaints?